chronofanz/EnhancedDistrictServices/Source/readme.md

 - **EnhancedDistrictServicesLoadingExtension**: Create the EnhancedDistrictServicesTool object.
 - **EnhancedDistrictServicesMod**: Main mod class that implements **IUserMod** and defines various metadata about the mod.
 - **EnhancedDistrictServicesThreadingExtension**: Allows the user to activate the EnhancedDistrictServices tool by pressing Ctrl-D.
+- **EnhancedDistrictServicesTool**: Derives from DefaultTool.
+Activates the main panel and also allows users to mouse over and get summary info on buildings.

 - **EnhancedDistrictServicesUIPanelBase**: Base class that defines all the GUI elements of the main panel.
 Logic implemented separately in **EnhancedDistrictServicesUIPanel**.
 - **Logger**: Yet another logger class ...